meras9861/sep11-freedom-project/entries/entry03.md

 ### Knowledge
 Throughout the last few months, my SEP11 class has taught me how to code my work using <b>variables</b> and <b>loops</b> (for and/or while loops).
 So, I wanted to use all the information I learned from my class (along with my previous knowledge of conditional statements if needed at any point) to modify some of the example codes I have came across when visiting the A-Frame webiste and practice code from Youtube videos/tutorials on what A-Frame can bring to my project, which gave helped me get ideas on how I would like to style my project and what the overall presentation of my project will look like.
 The first code I wanted to test out using what I am learning in school is from the guide <a href="https://aframe.io/docs/1.2.0/guides/building-a-basic-scene.html">"Building a Basic Scene"</a> on A-Frame.

-Code from <a href="https://aframe.io/docs/1.2.0/guides/building-a-basic-scene.html#adding-a-background-to-the-scene">"Adding a Background to the Scene"</a>:
+A piece of code from <a href="https://aframe.io/docs/1.2.0/guides/building-a-basic-scene.html#adding-a-background-to-the-scene">"Adding a Background to the Scene"</a>:
 ```javascript
   <a-scene>
   <a-box color="red" position="0 2 -5" rotation="0 45 45" scale="2 2 2"></a-box>